An Adversarial Model for Scheduling with Testing

 \end{proof} For minimizing the makespan the order in which jobs are treated is irrelevant by Lemma~\ref{lem:makespan_add}.
 Thus, the only decision an algorithm has to take is whether to test a job.
 Consider a job with upper limit~$\ub$.
-We show that the algorithm that executes the job untested if $\ub\le 1$ and otherwise tests it with probability $1 - 1/(\ub^2 - \ub +1)$ is best-possible. \begin{theorem} Our randomized algorithm testing each job with $\ub> 1$ with probability $1 - 1/(\ub^2 - \ub +1)$ has competitive ratio $4/3$, which is best-possible. \end{theorem} \begin{proof} By Lemma~\ref{lem:makespan_add} we just need to consider an instance consisting of a single job.
+We show that the algorithm that executes the job untested if $\ub\le 1$ and otherwise tests it with probability $1 - 1/(\ub^2 - \ub +1)$ is best-possible. \begin{theorem} Our randomized algorithm testing each job with $\ub> 1$ with probability $1 - 1/(\ub^2 - \ub +1)$ has competitive ratio $4/3$ for scheduling with testing to minimize the makespan.
+This is best-possible. \end{theorem} \begin{proof} By Lemma~\ref{lem:makespan_add} we just need to consider an instance consisting of a single job.
 If its upper limit~$\ub$ satisfies $\ub\le 1$, the algorithm executes the job untested, which is optimal.
 Therefore, assume for the rest of the proof that $\ub> 1$.

 Note that Proposition~\ref{prop:change-indep-deltap}, which was stated in the context of minimizing the sum of completion times, holds also for single-job instances where the objective is the makespan, because for one job the two objectives are the same.
 If $0<p<\ub-1$, we observe that the optimal makespan and the expected makespan of the algorithm depend linearly on~$p$, so by Proposition~\ref{prop:change-indep-deltap} we can set $p$ to $0$ or $\ub-1$ without decreasing the competitive ratio.
 Now, if $\ub-1\le p<\ub$, observe that increasing $p$ to $\ub$ increases the expected makespan of the algorithm but does not affect the optimum.